AtaAtasoy/latent_diffusion_face_anonymization/README.md

 The dockerfile is used to start container which runs the [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) web UI for stable diffusion.
 LDFA uses the API to conveniently use a stable diffusion model for the anonymization of human faces.

 ### Scripts

-`detect_faces.py` - This script uses [RetinaFace](https://github.com/serengil/retinaface) to detect faces on a given dataset.
+- `detect_faces.py` - This script uses [RetinaFace](https://github.com/serengil/retinaface) to detect faces on a given dataset.
-`ldfa_face_anon.py` - This script implements the LDFA anonymization method.
+- `ldfa_face_anon.py` - This script implements the LDFA anonymization method.
-`simple_face_anon.py` - This script implements the naive anonymization methods cropping, gaussian noise and pixelaziation which are applied on detected faces.
+- `simple_face_anon.py` - This script implements the naive anonymization methods cropping, gaussian noise and pixelaziation which are applied on detected faces.

 ### Bash Scripts

-`setup_requirements.sh` - Downloads `stable-diffusion-2-inpainting` weights from HuggingFace, saves it at `models/stable-diffusion` w/ name `last.ckpt`
+- `setup_requirements.sh` - Downloads `stable-diffusion-2-inpainting` weights from HuggingFace, saves it at `models/stable-diffusion` with the name `last.ckpt`.
-`setup_compose_env.sh` - Creates `.env` which includes port, directories(input, output) and image extension.
+- `setup_compose_env.sh` - Creates `.env` which includes port, directories (input, output) and image extension.
-`generate_masks.sh` - Runs `detect_faces.py` in the container.
+- `generate_masks.sh` - Runs `detect_faces.py` in the container.
-`anonymize.sh` - Runs `ldfa_face_anon.py` in the container.
+- `anonymize.sh` - Runs `ldfa_face_anon.py` in the container.

 # Citation